StaymanHou/WordpressDefaultVCLv4/README.md

 # WordpressDefaultVCLv4
 A default working vcl v4 template for wordpress.
-Compatible witht he Varnish HTTP Purge plugin.
+Compatible with the Varnish HTTP Purge plugin.